AntonMoustache/handbooks/developers-handbook.md

 We use [New Relic](http://newrelic.com/) for server monitoring.

-If we're managing the servers on a project then please make sure New Relic is installed.
+If we’re managing the servers on a project then please make sure New Relic is installed.
 Forge can do this for you :)

 #### Analytics